-* EDUCATION Team - workshops/panels/conferences; creation of educational materials; blogging
+* EDUCATION Team - educational presentations like Bi+ Ed workshops and Bi-alogue series; creation of educational materials; blogging

-* ADVOCACY Team - townhalls; political campaigns; ensuring inclusion in mainstream LGBTQ spaces
+* ADVOCACY Team - townhalls/community check-ins; political campaigns; ensuring inclusion in mainstream LGBTQ spaces

-* MARKETING Team - social media outreach; website/newsletter development; merchandising
+* VISIBILITY Team - social media outreach; website maintenance; newsletter development; merchandising

 Each Team meets once every two months on Thu evenings.
 Commitment is flexible - attend as much or as little depending on availability.
 You may opt out at any time.
 Sign-up here.